 If you are not using the GUI, the /exit command will terminate your ANSYS session.

-Hardcopy output may be obtained from ANSYS in two manners.
+Hardcopy output may be obtained from ANSYS in two ways.
 The first method provides a quick and easy means of generating hardcopies of the ANSYS graphics window in postscript format.
 The hardcopy command is found by clicking on the PlotCtrls option of the ANSYS Utility Menu and choosing Hard Copy (for screen or graphic window) or Capture Image (for graphic window only).
 Once the PS Hard Copy or Image Hard Copy window appears, the desired options may be selected and the output generated.
 To print, select Print To and Enter.

 lpr -P printername